 Prior to his current position, Bear was MISO’s President and Chief Operating Officer, overseeing the initial design, implementation and daily operation of MISO’s energy markets and transmission system planning.

 Previously, Bear was President of Houston-based Reliant Resources where he directed all operations and commercial activity for 14,000 megawatts of generation as well as serving as Managing Director of Reliant’s European Operations.

-He is currently an Advisory Board Member of the Energy Systems Network (ESN), an initiative focused on bringing “clean technology” solutions to market.
+He is currently Board Chairman of the Energy Systems Network (ESN), an initiative focused on bringing “clean technology” solutions to market.

 Bear is also a member of the Governance Board of the Ohio, Kentucky and Indiana Chapter of the Make-A-Wish Foundation and served as vice-chair of the Indiana Regional Board.